Barrett Martin: Biography

 Martin joined Skin Yard in 1990 and played on their fourth and fifth studio albums.
 While still a member of Skin Yard, Martin was recruited by Screaming Trees and played on their successful 1992 album Sweet Oblivion.
 He then joined Screaming Trees full-time and remained with that band until it split in 2000.
 In the meantime, Martin formed the grunge supergroup Mad Season with Mike McCready, Layne Staley, and Baker Saunders; that band released the album Above in 1995, after which the members returned to their full-time bands.
 Martin formed another supergroup, Tuatara, in 1996 with Peter Buck; Martin produced nine albums with this group until it split in 2014.

 Martin was ordained as a Zen monk in 2000, and started the company Sunyata Records & Books (now known as Sunyata Media) in 2001.
 He began recording as Barrett Martin Group in 2004, and has released ten studio albums under that name.
-He was appointed adjunct professor of ethnomusicology at Antioch University-Seattle from 2010-2017.
+He was appointed adjunct professor of ethnomusicology at Antioch University-Seattle from 2010 to 2017.

 Martin formed the supergroup Walking Papers with Jeff Angell and Duff McKagan in 2012, and played on that band's first two albums.
 In 2013 he started writing a music and culture blog for The Huffington Post, and frequently writes for Riot Material.
 Martin won the ASCAP Deems Taylor/Virgil Thomson Award in 2014 for his writing.
 He formed yet another supergroup, Levee Walkers, with McKagan and McCready in 2016.

 In 2016, Martin produced the album Jardim-Pomar by Brazilian musician Nando Reis, which won a Latin Grammy the following year.
 In 2017, Martin published the book The Singing Earth, recounting his musical experiences in multiple genres and nations.
 His second book The Way of the Zen Cowboy was published in 2019.
-In recent years he has produced albums for CeDell Davis (Even The Devil Gets The Blues) and Ayron Jones Joy Harjo (I Pray For My Enemies), Hector Tellez Jr.
+In recent years he has produced albums for CeDell Davis (Even The Devil Gets The Blues) and Ayron Jones Joy Harjo (I Pray For My Enemies), Hector Tellez Jr. His third book The Greatest Band That Ever Wasn't: The Story Of The Roughest, Toughest, Most Hell-Raising Band To Ever Come Out Of The Pacific Northwest, The Screaming Trees was released in 2023.

+In 2019, Martin formed the supergroup Silverlites (featuring R.E.M.'s Peter Buck, The Black Crowes' Rich Robinson, and singer/songwriter Joseph Arthur) and released their self-titled debut in 2024.